cjnevin/CleanArchitecture/README.md

 Defines Interface of `Service`'s

+Defines DTOs

+Maps DTOs to and from `Model`.

 Provides data to facilitate the use case.

 May call multiple services to achieve goal.
 For example, a `UserListProvider` may check `StorageService` first before calling `ApiService`, if `ApiService` succeeds then a `UserList` is passed back to `StorageService` and the `UserList` is returned.